mattpe/3dmra/docs/03-unity-assignment-3.md

 1. Add your extras, use your imagination, some ideas:
     - use of hotspots and other user interactions
     - innovative use of models
+    - set the atmosphere by playing with ligths & scene background skybox (see Antti's _TexturingAndStuff.zip_ example project in Oma)
     - _anything_ to make your scene more interesting for user to explore
     - [VR headset support](./unity-vr-instructions.md)